 - Warranty: 10 years

-Ironmasters were the first adjustable dumbbell that I purchased for my home gym.
-I absolutely loved them for their durability and feel, but I ultimately elected to buy a full set of fixed dumbbells because of the adjustment speed.
-I 100% believe these are some of the best adjustables anyone can buy.
-I think they’re especially great for heavy lifters and powerlifters.
+Ironmasters were the first adjustable dumbbell that I purchased for my home gym in 2016.
+I love them for their durability and traditional feel, and I think they’re the best for heavy lifters.

-The best thing about the Ironmasters is that they’re virtually bombproof.
+My favorite thing about the Ironmasters is that they’re virtually bombproof.
 Every component of these dumbbells is made from steel.
-You can drop them, slam them, drag them, and do whatever else you want with them without concern of them failing.
+You can drop them, slam them, drag them, and do whatever else you want with them without concern.
 The 10-year warranty that comes with them is industry-leading as well, so you can be even more confident.

-You can buy Ironmasters as a 75lb set, which includes a convenient stand that stores your plates.
-This stand takes up a very small footprint, making them a great option for the space-conscious lifter.
-From there, you can buy the 120lb add-on kit and on up to the 165lb kit.
-The 75lb dumbbells have a great length to them, making them feel like traditional dumbbells.
-Once you start using the add-ons, the length begins to get somewhat unwieldy, but on things like rows, it’s no concern.
+You can buy Ironmasters as a 45 or 75 lb set, each with 2.5 lb weight increments.
+From there, you can buy add-on kits to take the max weight to 120 or 165 lbs.
+The 75 lb dumbbells have a great length to them, making them feel like traditional dumbbells.
+Once you start using the add-ons, the length begins to get somewhat unwieldy, but on things like rows, it’s no problem.

 The Ironmaster plates are secured with a “quick-lock” mechanism, which is essentially a threaded screw.
 It’s removed by twisting counterclockwise and then locked into place by twisting clockwise until you feel a click.
-It’s a seamless operation that works great, but at the expense of speed.
+It’s a seamless operation that works great, but it does take longer.

 If you do a lot of drop sets, supersets, etc. the Ironmasters probably aren’t for you.
-Otherwise, this is a terrific and extremely durable option that will serve many people well for years.
+Otherwise, this is a terrific and durable option that heavy lifters will love.